ondator/ondator.github.io/_posts/2025-04-11-authn-ldap.md

   - 532 and 773: Password expired.

-We'll finish here with LDAP and DS, on the next part we will improve our DS intgration with Kerberos protocol.
+We'll finish here with LDAP and DS, on the next part we will improve our DS integration with Kerberos protocol.